How To Fight With Your Husband

 So be clear (in your own mind first, and then to him) what you're arguing about.
 Is it this particular instance of domestic incompetence, or the bigger pattern of his general uselessness around the house.

 stay on topic

 Women are more likely than men to see the bigger relationship picture.
 Men tend not to cope with free-ranging arguments.
 You might link 3 different events into one larger pattern.
-You move the argument from one event to the next, to the bigger picture, then back to something he said last year.
+You move the conversation from one event to the next, to the bigger picture, then back to something he said last year.
 Men will feel they're being picked on for every little mistake they've ever made, and may eventually conclude there's no point in trying anymore.

 get to the point

 A difference in communication styles can be a barrier to constructive arguing.
-The feminine style is more discursive, involving lots of detail, emotion and story-telling.
+The feminine style is more discursive, involving lots of detail, feelings and story-telling.
 He starts out attentive, waiting to hear about something he can fix.
 By the time you get to the point (in his view), he'll have lost interest and zoned-out.

 Just say it; "I'd like you to help more around the house.
 In particular, ...".